m33ts4k0z/silabs-multipan-docker/README.md

   port: tcp://host_ip:20108
   adapter: ezsp
 ```
+Restart Zigbee2MQTT.
+It might take a couple of tried for Zigbee2MQTT to connect the first time but it will work without issues afterwards.

 ## Update

 To update firmware change the name in .env file an set AUTOFLASH_FIRMWARE to 1.